dothecoolwip1/Reavers-Site/README.md

    - Create project and dataset
    - Fill .env.local using .env.example
 4. Open /studio to manage content
-5. Deploy on Vercel and set env vars
+5. Deploy on Vercel and set env vars.